Eagle.jpg

 Mozambique

-How is Yaya making a difference?
+How did Yaya make a difference?

-Yaya has now been rolled out to over 550 girls and will reach a total of 3,000 girls across Sofala and Manica provinces by project end.
+Yaya was initially rolled out to over 550 girls, with the aim of reaching a total of 3,000 girls across Sofala and Manica provinces by the project's end.
+Yaya was available in Ndau and Sena, two of the local languages spoken in the project areas.

 Photo credit: mauritius images GmbH/Alamy Stock Photo.
 Photos are used for illustrative purposes.
 They do not imply health status or behaviour.